tomaszjurek/React-Search-Movies/README.md

 # React-Search-Movies
 Next project, which is built on React.
+You can search the movie database which is fetched from MovieDB API.
+Right now You can sort movies, change language for english or polish.
+Also if You scroll down, more movies will show up (infinite scroll) and if You click on one of them there will be more details about this movie.
-For now You can search the movie database.
-In next updates I will add languages selection, sorting and tv series search.
+In next updates I will add tv series search, better RWD and design of the page.

 ## Live preview
 https://tomaszjurek.github.io/React-Search-Movies/